-Barr says 'familiar names' among those DOJ is investigating in Durham probe, calls findings 'very troubling'
+Barr says familiar names among those DOJ is investigating in Durham probe, calls findings 'very troubling'

 FISA COURT SLAMS FBI ...
 BUT LEAVES OUT LITTLE-KNOWN AGENT JOE PIENTKA, NOW SCRUBBED FROM FBI WEBSITE

-"For the first time in American history, the police organizations and the national security organizations were used to spy on a campaign and there was no basis for it," Barr said.
-"The media largely drove all kinds of sensational claims were being made about the president.
-That could have affected the election.
-And then and then later on in his administration, there were actions taken that really appear to be efforts to sabotage his campaign.
+"For the first time in American history, police organizations and the national security organizations were used to spy on a campaign, and there was no basis for it," Barr said.
+"The media largely drove that -- and all kinds of sensational claims were being made about the president that could have affected the election.
+And then and then later on, in his administration, there were actions taken that really appear to be efforts to sabotage his campaign.
 And that has to be looked at.
 And if people want to say that I'm political because I am looking at those potential abuses of power, so be it.
 But that's the job of the attorney general."

 Internal FBI documents unsealed in April indicate that Peter Strzok -- the now-disgraced anti-Trump former head of FBI counterintelligence -- ordered the investigation of former national security adviser Michael Flynn to remain open even after it was slated to be closed due to a lack of so-called "derogatory" information.